s3781493/Digital-Writing/exercises.md

 <img width="897" alt="Screen Shot 2024-04-29 at 10 25 24 am" src="https://github.com/s3781493/digital-writing-folio/assets/162092719/392f193c-354c-430d-9fab-6e6d8436b127">

 ALthough it is unfinished at this stage, I think it looks a litte empty without the leaf.
 I might keep the leaf or overlay the text-only calligram on top of images, which will look more solid when there is more text running down the veins of the leaves.
+I am also considering taking images of the places, probably on my film camera, and overlaying the calligrams on those images.
+I'm not sure if it's going overboard but I could also record audio from different areas and have this play alongside the calligrams.

 ### Personal Heatmap Discovery